DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Scalability and Efficiency

 \paragraph{JIT compilation alone is not enough.}

 ML research often involves writing custom training loops.
-For FL research, this is often done by writing a double for-loop that iterates over clients in a cohort, and over the batches held by each client.
+A naive implementation of local SGD, often used for research in distributed training, is simply a double for loop that iterates over workers in the pool, and over the batches held by each worker.
 The outer loop here has no data dependency, meaning that the values returned by iterations of this loop are not processed as inputs to the next iteration.
-One might therefore imagine that a sufficiently advanced compiler could detect this fact, and parallelize client training when possible (e.g. within resource constraints in the data center environment).
+One might therefore imagine that a sufficiently advanced compiler could detect this fact, and parallelize worker training when possible (e.g.~within resource constraints in the data center environment).

 This can be a difficult task for a compiler.
-To illustrate this difficulty, we implemented a double for loop in place of \FAX-based training (looping over clients, and over each client's data).
+To illustrate this difficulty, we implemented a double for loop in place of \FAX-based training (looping over workers, and over each worker's data).
 For both programs, we JIT-compiled the program, and provided identical input and output shardings to GSPMD and the XLA compiler stack.
 Though this stack is quite advanced and used to train many of the largest contemporary ML models, it does not recover the performance of \FAX from this for-loop implementation.
-Indeed, round runtime scales linearly with cohort size, as expected, rather than remaining constant, indicating an inability to use the increased resource scale allocated to the experiment.
+Indeed, round runtime scales linearly with the partition size (and therefore, the number of workers), as expected, rather than remaining constant, indicating an inability to use the increased resource scale allocated to the experiment.

 \paragraph{GSPMD alone is not enough.}